 To ensure that no opportunity is wasted in our mission to end MS, the National MS Society has supported research for more than a decade into the potential of different types of stem cells, including cells derived from bone marrow, fat and skin.
 See Glossary for definitions of terms used here.

-• Stanford University scientists who devising methods to use skin cells to produce myelinating cells in sufficient quantities for transplantation in MS models as a prelude to their possible use in people with MS.
+- Stanford University scientists who are devising methods to use skin cells to produce myelinating cells in sufficient quantities for transplantation in MS models as a prelude to their possible use in people with MS.

 At present, there are no approved stem cell therapies for MS. Larger, longer-term, controlled studies are needed to determine the safety and effectiveness of using stem cells to treat MS. When the results of these and subsequent clinical trials are available, it should be possible to determine what the optimal cells, delivery methods, safety and actual effectiveness of these current experimental therapies might be for different people with MS.